gak/qubinode/README.md

 ## Features - Initially

  * An almost completely automated installer from Linux or OS X.
- * Ability to enter in an API key so the user doesn't need to log into the box
+ * Ability to enter in an API key so the user doesn't need to create the host or log into the VM.
- * The choice of Bitcoin version and distribution
+ * The choice of Bitcoin version and distribution.

 ## Features - Near future